-The name of Lumphini Park originally comes from the birth place of the Buddha in Nepal.
-It is the best getaway place in Bangkok that gives you the complete peaceful moment without having to leave town.
+The name of Lumphini Park originally comes from Lumbini, the birthplace of Lord Buddha in Nepal.
+The one in Thailand, however, is one of the best getaway places in Bangkok that gives you a complete peaceful moment without having to leave town.
 There are many trees that protect you from the sunshine.
-Sitting by a large artificial lake, feeling the breeze, this is a great escape from the rush in the city.
+Sitting by a large artificial lake, feeling the breeze, this is always a relaxing respite from the hustle and bustle in the city!

 Lumphini Park used to be a museum to show many products and natural resources when it was built in 1920s by King Rama VI.
 However, after the World War I, the place was renovated and become the first park in Bangkok with a statue of King Rama VI standing in front of the park.
 During the World War II, this place was used as a Japanese Army camp.

-Lumphini park is commonly visited by Bangkok's residents in the morning and evening after work hour.
-The park's central location makes it appealing for visitors to come especially on weekend.
-You will be able to see how locals of all ages come to excercise and socialise.
+Lumphini Park is commonly visited by Bangkok's residents in the morning and evening after work hours.
+The park's central location makes it appealing for visitors to come especially on the weekends.
+You will be able to see how locals of all ages come to exercise and socialize.

 Green Day: Morning Run in Lumphini Park and Breakfast at Vegan Cafe